-The College ran a number of programmes throughout 2015 to support students including student leadership, Cross Roads, career exploration with focus on creative careers, drug education, cyber bullying and safe driving programmes.
-Junior School students participated in the Young Writer's programme in addition to our extensive after school activities programme.
+The College ran a number of programmes throughout 2016 to support students including student leadership/peer support, Cross Roads camp, career exploration with focus on creative careers, drug education, cyber bullying and safe driving programmes.
+Junior School students participated in the Young Writer's programme in addition to our extensive after school activities programme and they enjoyed the visit from the Healthy Harrold van.

 Values Education is an integrated and essential element of our educational philosophy.
-Values are reinforced through a range of measures incorporated within our pastoral care programme and are reinforced continually through day to day interaction, in classroom and studio settings and at formal assemblies.
+Values are reinforced through a range of measures incorporated within our pastoral care programmes and are reinforced continually through day to day interaction, in classroom and studio settings and at formal assemblies.

-Values are articulated by all staff in their educational delivery, through general and personal contact with the students and by personal demonstration in communications.
+Values are articulated by all staff in their educational delivery, through general and personal contact with the students and by personal demonstration in their interactions with all members of the community on a day to day basis.

-Year 5 and 6 students participated in an overnight excursion to Bathurst, Year 7 & 8 students attended a camp focussing on leadership, physical and personal development.
+Year 5 and 6 students participated in an overnight excursion to Canberra and the Snowy Mountains, Year 7 & 8 students attended a camp focussing on leadership, physical and personal development.
 Year 9 students enjoyed the experience of a more rugged camp without mobile phone connectivity and where their survival skills were expanded.
 Year 11 students participated in a camp following the Cross Roads programme.
 This represents a snap shot only of activities.